south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_vscode.md

 # Introduction to Visual Studio Code

+## Overview
-Visual Studio Code is a light weight and free text editor built for software developers.
+Visual Studio Code (vscode) is a light weight and free text editor built for software developers.

 ## Why you should care
 - Visual Studio Code is very flexible and it can be used to write programs in any langauge.
 In this course we will focus on: